There are so many different brands, styles and prices of headphone that it can be very difficult to find a pair that is right for you.

 It works best for constant, low frequencies, and is less effective for mid-range frequencies and above.
 So, if you’re on a flight, you may find engine noise is reduced, but not the sound of the crying baby in the seat in front.

 Noise cancellation requires battery power.
 Its effectiveness can vary considerably from one headset model to the next.
+For more on how noise-canceling headphones work, check out our guide.

 10. Noise Isolation